Saugeen First Nation: Origins

 The original historic people of Saugeen are Ojibway.
 They became known as Chippewa by English-speaking people who could not pronounce the word Ojibway.
 "Chippewas of Saugeen" is the legal name of the community.
 Like other Aboriginal people in Canada, in the early 1970s the Chippewas of Saugeen began referring to their community as a "First Nation."

-Archaeological evidence proves the modern Bruce Peninsula (or the "Saugeen Peninsula" as it is known by the Ojibway) was home to the Chippewas of Saugeen.
-From time immemorial, hunting and fishing were plentiful in this area.
+Archaeological evidence has shown that the modern Bruce Peninsula (or the "Saugeen Peninsula" as it is known by the Ojibway) has long been home to the Chippewas of Saugeen.
+According to oral tradition, from time immemorial, hunting and fishing were plentiful in this area.
 Archaeologists have found artifacts from the Early Woodland Period (1000 BCE to 1000 CE), and have called this culture the Saugeen complex, in archeological terms.
 Other than pottery, the projectile points called Saugeen Point are typical characteristics of the Saugeen culture.
 Winter camps around Owen Sound, Cape Croker and the Collingwood area, as well as summer camps in Walkerton, Wiarton, Goderich, Tobermory and Red Bay were associated with the Saugeen complex and descendant Chippewas of Saugeen Ojibway Territory.
 Traditional territory also included all of the Saugeen River watershed.
 Thus, places such as Tobermory, Meaford, Goderich, Cape Croker, Owen Sound, and Orangeville are located in the traditional Saugeen Ojibway Nation Territory.
 The permanent settlement at the outlet of the Saugeen River, which lent its name to the region and its people, was called Zaageeng, meaning "mouth of river."

-The Chippewas of Saugeen Ojibway are a member of the Council of Three Fires of the Ojibway, Odawa, and Pottawatomi nations.
+The Chippewas of Saugeen Ojibway are a member of the Council of Three Fires of the Ojibwe, Odawa, and Potawatomi nations.
 The Confederacy came to help in the Battle of Skull Mound and in the Battle of Blue Mountain.
+Four of the seven major clans or doodem are found among the Chippewas of Saugeen.